dheerajsankar/ros2-path-smoothing-trajectory-control/README.md

-## Navigation Assignment – Path Smoothing & Trajectory Control
+## Path Smoothing & Trajectory Control

-This package implements the assignment *“Path Smoothing and Trajectory Control in 2D Space”* using ROS 2 and Python.
+This package implements  *“Path Smoothing and Trajectory Control in 2D Space”* using ROS 2 and Python.
 It contains:

 - **Path smoothing** of discrete waypoints using a cubic B-spline.
 - **Time-parameterised trajectory generation** with constant linear velocity.